 Redpath Museum and Researchers in the News

-Read all about the Museum's history and current research work in the January / February 2014 issue of MUSE, published by the Canadian Museums Association.
+- Museum history and current research work in the January / February 2014 issue of MUSE, published by the Canadian Museums Association.

 The Fossils' Tale

-The Redpath Museum is proud to announce its latest publication, The Fossils’ Tale.
 This lavishly illustrated book is a self-guided tour through the history-of-life collections at the museum and can also be enjoyed at home.
 The Fossils’ Tale explains why fossils are important, how they’re formed, and what they tell us about who walked this planet before us.
 The 96-page book contains detailed descriptions and beautiful photographs of museum exhibits and fossil specimens that tell the amazing tale of life on Earth over its four and a half billion year history.

 $15 CAD with a cash or cheque contribution made to: Redpath Museum/McGill University.
 Shipping included.
 For book orders, contact sarah [dot] pimpaneau [at] mcgill [dot] ca (Sarah Pimpaneau) or call 514-398-4086 ext.
 00549.